KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-07-21-uploading-files.md

 This shows the basics of S3, but there are a ton of other things you can do.
 Here are a couple things worth checking out:

 - Note that you should never save your credentials into a public repository!
 Instead, you can use a properties file to store your credentials, and then load that properties file from the code.
 As long as you don't store the properties file in your repo, you're okay.
-More info [here](http://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/credentials.html).
+More info [AWS docs - sdk-for-java guide -credentials](http://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/credentials.html).
 - Uploads of large files can take a long time.
 You can get progress info and show something like a progress bar while the file uploads.
 - You can use a custom URL for your S3 bucket by pointing a subdomain of your own domain (for example, `s3.example.com`) to your bucket's URL.